Pyka shows off its new electric passenger plane, the P3 – TechCrunch

 “It hasn’t been done before,” said Norcia.
 And it bears a brief explanation why.

 Small planes like this need to change the pitch of their propellers from one configuration during takeoff and climbing to another during cruising, since a different angle is needed for each task.
-That means the whole engine has to tilt, which isn’t simple.
+That means the propeller blades have to tilt, which isn’t simple.

-“In a normal aircraft, it makes sense to have this quite complex mechanism on your propeller in order to operate optimally over the whole range,” said Norcia.
+“In a normal aircraft, it makes sense to have this quite complex and heavy mechanism on your propeller in order to operate optimally over the whole range,” said Norcia.
 “Electric propulsion provides some opportunities to just massively simplify the aircraft.
 So all four of the propellers are fixed-pitch: the ones in front are pitched for takeoff and climb out, and the rear ones are for cruising.”

-With a heavy, complex, expensive traditional engine, it would be silly to double the number just so you don’t have to tilt them during takeoff.
+With a heavy, complex, expensive traditional engine, it would be silly to double the number just so you don’t have to use variable pitch propellers for takeoff.
 But with light, simple, inexpensive electric engines, it makes perfect sense to do so, even if it looks unusual.

-The front propellers are only active during take-off and climbing, and then the rear ones take over completely for cruise, and each folds away when not in use.
-It mechanically simplifies things — no heavy duty hinges and hydraulics — and in fact putting the prop back there seems to improve efficiency by about 10 percent, said Norcia.
+The front and rear propellers are only both active during take-off and climbing, with the front ones folding away afterwards as then the rear ones take over completely for cruise.
+It mechanically simplifies things — no heavy duty hinges and hydraulics — and in fact putting the prop back there seems to improve efficiency by about 10%, said Norcia.
 “It’s pretty cool,” he added.
 (And they’ve applied for a patent.)

 The general size and shape of the P3 are familiar, however, and that’s not an accident.

 “We’re starting clean sheet,” Norcia said, as the unconventional prop setup attests, “but the approach to this aircraft was talking to customers and regulators and finding out what they want.
-The answer was resoundingly a nine passenger plane.”
+The answer was resoundingly a nine-passenger plane.”

-This is partly because of regulatory requirements: planes with certain burdens and passenger counts fall under a simpler, more permissive regulatory regime, as do airlines that fly with less than 19 seats.
-Therefore the simplest path forwards seems to be a 9-passenger plane that makes big progress on efficiency and affordability while not reinventing the wheel.
+This is partly because of regulatory requirements: planes with certain burdens and passenger counts fall under a simpler, more permissive regulatory regime, as do airlines that fly with nine or fewer seats.
+Therefore, the simplest path forward seems to be a nine-passenger plane that makes big progress on efficiency and affordability while not reinventing the wheel.

 Further expediting its transition from twinkle in the eye to actual flying machine is starting the P3 out as an unmanned cargo vehicle, essentially a drone for medium-size payloads.
-There’s a limited market for this (unmanned small aircraft can’t fly ordinary overland cargo routes) but it’s a way to put the P3 in the air legally and get the ball rolling with regulators before aiming for the more important passenger plane certification.
+There’s a limited market for this (unmanned small aircraft can’t fly ordinary overland cargo routes), but it’s a way to put the P3 in the air legally and get the ball rolling with regulators before aiming for the more important passenger plane certification.

 The goal is to have P3 in the air by the end of 2022, which is an extremely aggressive timeline for a brand new aircraft.
 But Pyka has already shipped two aircraft, the prototype Egret crop dusting craft and the production Pelican version.

-Note: (Update: I misunderstood the way the propellers share work and have updated the preceding paragraphs to reflect that.)